+The research activities in the Design and Manufacturing area include computer-aided design, computer-aided manufacturing, solid freeform fabrication, and multi-sensor coordinate metrology.
 The research facilities include the state-of-the-art CNC machine, laser scanner, and computer workstations.
 The design and manufacturing faculty and research team also has access to various commercial CAD/CAM/CAE software and the state-of-the-art laser deposition process.

 John C. Cesarone

-Senior Lecturer, Mechanical Engineering
+Senior Lecturer of Mechanical Engineering

-Expertise: Computer-integrated manufacturing technologies; Simulation and functional modeling techniques
+Expertise: Computer-integrated manufacturing technologies; simulation and functional modeling techniques

-Associate Professor of Mechanical Engineering
+Lecturer of Mechanical and Aerospace Engineering